 Upper Grades: 9-12

-I have not read all these books, so I’m relying on the expertise of the people at Accelerate Reader to be accurate when it comes to interest levels.
+I have not read all these books, so I’m relying on the expertise of the people at Accelerated Reader to be accurate when it comes to interest levels.
 But, since all kids are different, I’m sure you can decide what’s most appropriate for your own students/children.

-As I have gone through the books, the area that I would say might be least accurate is the middle grades.
+As I have gone through the books, the area that I would say might be least accurate for interest level is the middle grades.
 There is a huge gap in maturity between a 4th and 8th grader, and the books in that area reflect it, so just a head’s up that even though there is a Middle Grades+ level, I noticed a few books in Middle Grades with content you wouldn’t want your 4th grader reading.

 I’ve also noticed that there are a few upper grades books that would cross over into adult fiction as well.